mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 ###Microservices and API Design

 Develop containerized services in any language with [Templates](https://docs.mia-platform.eu/runtime_suite/overview-runtime-suite/#microservices-marketplace).
-Design your [CRUD](https://docs.mia-platform.eu/development_suite/api-console/api-design/crud_advanced/)and GraphQL APIs and expose information to all channels.
+Design your [CRUD](https://docs.mia-platform.eu/development_suite/api-console/api-design/crud_advanced/) and GraphQL APIs and expose information to all channels.

 ###Test Automation & Debug